 6. Declaration of Area of Practice

-For the purposes of registration, applicants must select one area of practice and complete a declaration of competence.
+For the purposes of initial licensure, applicants must select one area of practice and complete a declaration of competence.
 A declaration of competence in an area of practice is a declaration by the applicant that they have the appropriate training, education, and experience in that area of psychology to be able to offer the wide range of activities and services within that area.
-Definitions of the recognized areas of practice are found in Registered Psychologist Applicants: Information on Academic and Internship Equivalency Frameworks (PDF).

 A declaration in an area of practice should be consistent with the graduate program completed and subsequent internship.
-If the declared area of practice is different from either what is documented on a transcript or the attestation provided by the program training director, the applicant may be required to document competence in that area.
-Consistent with other psychology regulatory bodies in North America, the College does not offer specialty licenses to Registered Psychologists in any practice area.
+If the declared area of practice is different from what is documented on a transcript, the applicant may be required to document competence in that area.
+CHCPBC does not offer specialty licenses to Psychologists in any practice area.

 All applicants must undergo an online criminal record check through the provincial government’s Criminal Record Review Program.
-Detailed information, including the required access code, is available in the Applicant Portal.
+Detailed instructions for completing this requirement are provided to applicants on the application for licensure form.

 • All jurisdictions in which an applicant has a previous or current application for psychology licensure